Swinton with Warthermarske

-Swinton with Warthermarske is a civil parish in Harrogate district, North Yorkshire, England.
+Swinton with Warthermarske is a civil parish in the county of North Yorkshire, England.
 The parish includes the village of Swinton and the hamlets of Roomer and Warthermarske.
-It also includes most of the Swinton Park Estate.
+It also includes Swinton Park, although the wider Swinton Estate extends well beyond the parish.
 To the north it is separated from the parish of Masham by the River Burn, and is bounded on the east by the River Ure.

 The population of the parish was estimated at 90 in 2016.